 Measurements based on quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date.

-Measurements based on inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly or indirectly.
+Measurements based on inputs other than Measurements based on unobservable quoted prices included in Level 1 that are inputs for the asset or liability. observable for the asset or liability, either directly or indirectly.